poojanagrawal/mesalabs-day1/lab1/README.md

 **4. Adapting the input parameters**
 - *\~10 minutes*
-- Make further changes to the inlist (e.g. adjust mass, overshoot params, timestep) and observe effects.
+- Make further changes to the inlist, e.g. adjust mass, overshooting parameters, and time steps and visualise the impact.

-> *(You can also tweak your `pgstar` plots more here)*

 **5. Making your own plots**
 - *\~20 minutes*